Attended hearing – a New Zealand Parole Board hearing where the offender, and others approved by the Board may be present.

 Panel - a group of at least three Board members who consider (or hear) a case.

-Panel Convenor – the person, usually a Judge or former Judge, who chairs a panel and is appointed to the Board by the Attorney-General as a convenor.
+Panel Convenor – the person, usually a Judge, former Judge, or lawyer who chairs a parole panel and is appointed to the Board by the Attorney-General as a convenor.

 Parole - is a discretionary decision to release a offender from prison to serve the remainder of his or her sentence in the community on conditions supervised by a Probation Officer.